 Each year, approximately one in four adults suffers from some type of mental illness—over 55 million people.
-Additionally, the rate of depression in youth has increased from 8.5 percent in 2011 to over 11 percent in 2014.
+Additionally, the rate of depression in youth has increased from 8.5 percent in 2011 to over 17 percent in 2020.
 Despite the increase in mental illness, most people in the U.S. with a mental disorder lack access to care and treatment.
-And there's also a serious shortage in mental healthcare workers—in some states only one mental health professional for every 1,000 people.
-It’s estimated that the cost of untreated mental illness in America is $100 billion dollars.
+And there's also a serious shortage of mental healthcare workers—in some states only one mental health professional for every 1,000 people.
+It’s estimated that the cost of untreated mental illness in America is 100 billion dollars.
 This includes substance abuse and unemployment.

 - Bipolar type, which includes episodes of mania and sometimes severe depression

 - Depressive type, which includes major episodes of depression

 Because people experience this disorder differently, the schizoaffective disease isn't as clearly understood as other mental illnesses.

 Obtaining Social Security disability benefits for mental illness can be challenging.
 But if you have symptoms that make it impossible for you to work any job and you are unable to function day-to-day, you may want to hire a disability attorney to help get your claim approved for schizoaffective disorder.

 Schizoaffective Disorder and Winning Your Disability Claim